Anuragjuneja/IMAGE_CLASSIFIER/README.md

 # Real and AI Image Classifier

 This repository consists of all the codes and resources which were used to construct a deep learning model capable of classifying images as "Real" or "AI Generated".
-This project was prepared under the Coding Club of IIT Guwahati as one of their 'Summer Projects'.
+This project was prepared under the Coding Club of IIT Guwahati as one of their 'Even semsester Projects'.

 ## Project Overview and Dataset